ithemal/Ithemal/README.md

 # Running

 Before running any Ithemal related code, please ensure you do the following in the Ithemal root folder.
+This sets up some environment variables needed to run components of Ithemal successfully.

 `source setup.sh`

-This sets up some environment variables needed to run components of Ithemal successfully.
+Running instructions for each component can be found in each respective folder.